reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 ## Improving Render Performance

-Our application is looking useful, but we've actually got a couple flaws in when and how our components re-render.
+Our application is looking useful, but we've got a couple of flaws in when and how our components re-render.
 Let's look at those problems, and talk about some ways to improve the performance.

 ### Investigating Render Behavior